Finding eco-friendly things to do in Portugal isn’t difficult, because nature is at the heart of Portuguese life.

 But did you know that there is a Camino Portugués?
 This alternative, under-the-radar route runs from either Porto or Lisbon up to Santiago de Compostela.
 The former trail runs just over 143 miles, while the latter runs 385 miles.

 Hiking the Camino Portugués is no mean feat, and will take a few months at least.
 But it’s widely considered among the best things to do in Portugal for nature lovers.

 And the traditional villages, mind-blowing sunsets, and camping on beaches you’ll see along the way make the arduous journey worth it. –Emma Higgins

 It’s not difficult to find eco-friendly accommodation in Portugal, but you do have to be careful to avoid greenwashing.

 There are some parts of the country where tourism has been desperately over-developed, particularly in the Algarve.
 The region is packed full of resorts that don’t run in a sustainable way, favouring footfall over environmental impact.

 However, look hard enough and you’ll find a wealth of responsibly-managed hotels and eco lodges to choose from:

 If you’re up near Lisbon, book yourself in Cocoon Lodges .
 These award-winning, self-contained eco-pods are located in Comporta, less than an hour’s drive from the capital.
 They’re situated in the countryside, on the shores of a lake you can swim in and a forest worth wandering in.
-The accommodation is made from eco-friendly products and recycled materials, with all the comfort and style of modern hospitality.
+Made from eco-friendly products and recycled materials, the eco-pods are comfortable and stylish.
+Check Rates or Read Reviews.